 In other words, his patients would rather continue doing what they're doing and lose their toes than change to a healthier lifestyle!
 And his patients are probably not unique!

-It turns out that type 2 diabetes can be prevented and even treated in many cases with a whole food plant-based diet, which is rich in complex carbohydrates and eliminates simple, refined carbohydrates as well as animal-based fats and cholesterol (or at the very least a greatly reduced intake of animal-based foods).
+It turns out that type 2 diabetes can be prevented and even treated in many cases with an oil-free whole food plant-based diet, which is rich in complex carbohydrates and eliminates refined grains and sugars as well as animal-based fats and cholesterol (or at the very least a greatly reduced intake of animal-based foods).
 As a bonus, this diet also treats obesity (I'm not even addressing the benefits of a whole food plant-based diet on prevention and treatment of other chronic diseases such as cancer, heart disease, and stroke).

 So, is eating a whole food plant-based diet really more extreme than having your toes or other parts of your body cut off?

 Terri's note: this post was updated on 5-24-17.